 Select Basics of the Retreat: The right time and place for the retreat can really make a difference in the positive outcome of the retreat.
 Consider logistics for set-up, clean up, and purchasing of materials needed for the retreat.
 Develop a checklist and make sure everyone is clear on who is doing what by when.

 Date & Time: Allow participants enough advance notice to work the retreat into their schedules.
 Provide participants with a suggested “to bring” list (including bedding necessities for overnight retreats).

 Facility: Make reservations in advance.
 Ask questions about the space to make sure it is conducive to the activities you have planned.
-You should be comfortable without a lot of distractions.
 Secure a contract and deposit for your site.
 Reconfirm facility arrangements prior to retreat.